GoogleCloudPlatform/compute-video-demo-puppet/README.md

 * Ensure the module path is correct with `sudo puppet config print modulepath` Path should be: `/etc/puppet/modules`
 * Ensure that puppet modules are installed as root.
+* Ensure that you are running puppet apply as root by including `sudo` in the command

 ## Contributing